ghoneycutt/puppet-module-hosts/README.md

 # Compatibility

-This module targets Puppet v3.
+This module targets Puppet v3 with Ruby versions 1.8.7, 1.9.3, 2.0.0 and 2.1.0.
 It should work with any *nix based system that uses `/etc/hosts`.

 ===